-2017 marks the 100th anniversary of women winning the right to vote in New York State.
-The first state east of the Mississippi River to pass woman suffrage, New York granted women the vote three years before a federal amendment extended this right across the United States.
+In 2017, Rochester celebrated another earlier milestone in the movement—the 100th anniversary of women winning the right to vote in New York State.
+The first state east of the Mississippi River to pass woman suffrage, New York recognized women’s right to vote three years before the federal amendment that extended this right across the United States.
 The campaign that began in Seneca Falls and Rochester in 1848 took nearly 70 years to achieve.

-Rochester-area women—and men—played an important role in this historic victory.
-In addition to universally recognized leaders like Susan B. Anthony and Frederick Douglass, countless others worked at the local level to organize meetings and lectures, carry petitions door to door, and generally serve as the “boots on the ground” to drum up support for the cause.
+Rochester-area women—and men—played an important role in these historic victories at both levels of government.
+In addition to universally recognized leaders like Anthony and Frederick Douglass, countless others worked at the local level to organize meetings and lectures, carry petitions door to door, and generally serve as the “boots on the ground” to drum up support for the cause.

-As the Rochester region joins in the statewide effort to celebrate New York’s Suffrage Centennial and the history behind it, we bring together historical artifacts from throughout our community to help tell the stories of the different people and ideas that moved woman suffrage forward.
+During the 2017 celebration, a group of community partners banded together in the Rochester-Area Suffrage Centennial Alliance to coordinate commemorative events and mount an exhibition at the Rochester Public Library, June 2–October 17, 2017.
+This digital version of that exhibition brings together historical artifacts from throughout our community to help tell the stories of the local people and ideas that moved woman suffrage forward.
 Our theme, “Because of Women Like Her,” honors the legacy of our past while inspiring us towards an even better future.